linnovate/handbook/md/button_add.md

 - list of my projects

 #activate C.I for my project
-- it displays a list of my projects
 - to enable gitlab-ci integration for project X
 - press on the right button: "Add"